harrymt/project_marking_problem/README.md

 ## Project Marking Problem

-A C solution to the Project Marking Problem, full outline available [here](overview.pdf).
+A C solution to the Project Marking Problem, similar to the producer consumer problem, full outline available [here](overview.pdf).

 ### Build & Run